intel/SGXDataCenterAttestationPrimitives/README.md

 -------
 This project is BSD license.
 See [License.txt](License.txt)

-But driver code is licensed under GPL v2.
+But driver code is dual licensed under BSD/GPL v2.
 See [License.txt](driver/License.txt)

 Third-party code is also used in this project.
 See [ThirdPartyLicenses.txt](QuoteGeneration/ThirdPartyLicenses.txt) and [ThirdPartyLicenses.txt](QuoteVerification/ThirdPartyLicenses.txt) for details.